voigtjo/CarND-Advanced-Lane-Lines/README.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this in chapter "7.
 Warp the detected lane boundaries back onto the original image" and chapter "8.
-Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.¶"  in the function `process_image` with several helper functions.
+Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position."  in the function `process_image` with several helper functions.
 Here is an example of my result on the test image:

 ![alt text][img06]